 Propagation of Hoya Pachyclada

-Propagate Hoya Pachyclada Via Stem Cutting
+Propagate Hoya Pachyclada Via Stem Cuttings

 Follow the steps below to propagate this plant by stem cutting.

 - Go for a 3-6 inches long healthy stem cutting with at least two nodes and three leaves on it.

 - Trim the stem just below the leaf node.
 Remove the lower leaves and expose the nodes.

 - Leave the cutting for a day to form a callous.